However, we often cannot change a script that’s been approved, so there are performance techniques we can use.

 The most important thing is how you use the time to catch the audience’s attention.

-In this article, we’ll look at the history of commercials, go over some great TV ad examples, and explain how to get the most out of your TV marketing budget.
+In this article, we’ll look at the history of the TV commercial, go over some great examples of TV ads, and explain how to get the most out of your television marketing budget with both short and long-duration commercials.

 When a new advertising method becomes available, marketers usually start by applying the strategies they’re already using.